StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 A monitor with an `ENABLED` status will be automatically executed and its results will be persisted.
 A `DISABLED` monitor is still available for a `dry-run` in order to inspect its results and execution (helpful for debugging a monitor).
 When a monitor is initially created it will start with a `DISABLED` status, unless the `status` field is present in the payload.
 When a monitor is updated, it will keep its own `status`, unless the `status` is specified.
 If the `status` field is included in the payload, the monitor will assume the specified `status`.

 {% hint style="info" %}
 When a monitor is disabled, StackState will remove all health states associated with the monitor.
 These health states will no longer be visible in the StackState UI.
 Disabling a monitor is quite useful to debug and fix execution errors without having the monitor produce health states or errors.
-A monitor can run a `dry-run` while it is disabled.
+A monitor can run a `dry-run` while it's disabled.
 {% endhint %}

 ### intervalSeconds